adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 your application processed x you could fire off a StatsD packet incrementing the counter, using Gmetric directly, you can't do this.
 You _have_ to send total values.
-This would either require maintaining counters in your application, or sending counts per second.
+This would either require maintaining counters in your application, or sending counts per time interval.
+This is now starting to sound less than ideal...

 Log Based Metric Collection
 ===========================

-Parse and filter log files.
-Output to where-ever.
+An alternative to direct metric collection from within an application is to parse and filter the log files produced by the application.

 ### Logster ###

-[Logster](https://github.com/etsy/logster) is a tool for tailing logfiles and sending interesting info to ganglia or graphite.
+[Logster](https://github.com/etsy/logster) is another Etsy tool for tailing log files and sending interesting info to ganglia or graphite.
+The idea is to run it every x minutes under cron.

-- quite basic/simple
-- must write custom parsers in python
+On the positive side: it's basic and simple, easy to install, and only relies on one additional package (logcheck).
+It comes with a few example parsers but you'll probably have to write your own custom parsers.

+These are simple Python scripts that extend a base class.

+The negetives are: I have to write Python :), the default configuration of logcheck appears to send an hourly email about something or other (I haven't investigated what exactly it's doing yet) and you'll probably end up with lots of grungy, regex heavy, parser scripts lying around.

 ### Logstash ###